-According to research by one insurance company, more than five dogs go missing in the UK every single day.
+According to research by one insurance company, more than five dogs go missing in the UK every day.

 UK government-approved microchipping databases

 - Animal Tracker

 When you buy a puppy, your breeder must ensure your new pet is microchipped before the sale is completed.

 It’s a good idea to ask your breeder for proof of microchipping - this could be a microchip certificate, a pet passport or your new puppy’s vet record.

 A microchip is a tiny electronic device - about the size of a grain of rice - that’s placed under your dog’s skin, usually the back of the neck.
 The procedure is quick, simple and relatively painless - once the microchip is in place, it won’t bother your dog in the slightest.

 Each microchip has a unique 15-digit number that corresponds to the owner’s details.
 If your dog becomes lost or stolen and is handed in to a vet, a quick scan of their microchip can help to reunite you.

 Be sure to contact your registered microchip company if you move house or change your phone number.
 That way, if your dog goes missing and is handed in to a vet, they’ll have no difficulty contacting you to tell you the good news.

 Owners can be fined up to £500 for failing to keep their microchip database details up to date.
 If you do move house, be sure to add ‘update microchip details’ to your to-do list.